Bird hELP CENTER

 I know your very saddened by his onset of feather plucking.
 The key is to hang in there and try many different remedies till you find one that works.
 It's definitely no easy task, but over time and through lots of investigative work you'll start to see patterns in your ringneck.

 You also mentioned that your parrot is quite aggressive.
 My advice would be to start a positive reinforcement program.
 Start with clicker training.
-You can click the article I put together on the subject by clicking here.
+You can check out the article I put together on the subject by clicking here.

 The more you train your ringneck, the more tame he'll become.
 The most important thing is to always ignore biting, hissing, or aggressive behavior.
 Overtime, the behavior will phase out once your ringneck knows biting is not an effective route for communication.